 “The pain of yesterday is the strength of today” – Paulo Coelho

 Thanks to a significant birthday last year, my friends and family have already funded some new comfort zone expanding activities for 2018; F1 driving and an introduction to pottery.
 I feel anxious about the driving but I know that this will be fun and I will learn something – even if it is just that I am not F1 driver material!
 These activities are a start, but they are not critical to my business.
 So I will also be doing some comfort zone expanding in my work as well; such as getting over my disinterest in technology to write and launch online training and developing social media savviness.

 So what are you going to do this year that will teach you something about yourself, expand the range of possibilities open to you in your business or career and nudge the boundaries of your comfort zone?
-Call me if the courage and accountability of a coach will help you make that leap.
+Call me to found out how I can help you make that leap.